thephez/readme-dash-core/export/markdown/core-examples-transaction-tutorial-p2sh-multisig.md

 Creating a <<glossary:multisig>> address is easy.
 Multisig <<glossary:outputs>> have two parameters, the *minimum* number of signatures required (*m*) and the *number* of <<glossary:public keys>> to use to validate those signatures.
 This is called m-of-n, and in this case we'll be using 2-of-3.

+# 1. Get new addresses

+Generate three new P2PKH addresses.
+A <<glossary:P2PKH address>> cannot be used with the multisig redeem script created below.
+(Hashing each public key is unnecessary anyway---all the public keys are protected by a hash when the <<glossary:redeem script>> is hashed.)
+However, Dash Core uses addresses as a way to reference the underlying full (unhashed) public keys it knows about, so we get the three new addresses above in order to use their public keys.

+Recall from the Guide that the hashed public keys used in addresses obfuscate the full public key, so you cannot give an address to another person or device as part of creating a typical multisig output or P2SH multisig redeem script.
+You must give them a full public key.

 ``` bash
     > dash-cli -regtest getnewaddress
     yYtWtpW7akCc2a5En8NsXeTGENyYbNgv9q